Vz0n/chatullo/README.md

 - `chatullo.bypass` to bypass global chat requirements, false by default
 - `chatullo.global` to chat globally, true by default
 - `chatullo.local` to chat locally, true by default
+- `chatullo.format` to allow using Minecraft color and format codes in messages.

 ## Installation